vstehle/systemready-scripts/README.md

 https://gitlab.arm.com/systemready/systemready-scripts

-## Branches
+## Branch

-For IR 1.1 certification, git branch `ir1` of this repository should be used.
+This is branch `ir2.1` of this repository.
+It should be used for IR 2.1 certification.

 ## Dependencies